Valuing car accident cases for settlement in Maryland is a challenge. The most important thing is the severity of the injuries.

 - Is the defendant’s liability clear?
 Many of our clients come to us and say this will be an easy one, the defendant has already admitted liability.
 While insurance companies are known for changing their mind about taking responsibility, liability is not contested in probably 95% of our auto tort cases.
-The real battle is putting a dollar figure on the injures and the suffering.
-Still, getting liability clearly established is a good way to start off a case.
-In a car crash case, most insurers simply deny liability if they think the defendant did nothing wrong or if the plaintiff contributed to the crash (the latter is Maryland specific because of contributory negligence).
+The actual battle is putting a dollar figure on the injuries and the suffering.
+Still, getting liability established is an excellent way to start off a case.
+In a car crash case, most insurers deny liability if they think the defendant did nothing wrong or if the plaintiff contributed to the crash (the latter is Maryland-specific because of contributory negligence).

-almostnever going to give you what you believe to be fair value for the claim if the property damage does not correlate with injuries but you believe that it does.
-There are just some cases you have to forget about settlement and you are going to try to the case.
-Our firm does not handle a lot of low property damages cases anymore.
-But when we do, we just assume we are going to try the case.
-Maybe they see the value of the case on the eve of trial but that is really your only chance of getting a good settlement.
+almostnever going to give you what you believe to be a fair value for the claim if the property damage does not correlate with injuries but you believe that it does.
+There are just some cases you have to forget about settlement and you will have to try to the case.
+Our firm does not handle a lot of low property damage cases anymore.
+But when we do, we just assume we will try the case.
+Maybe they see the value of the case on the eve of trial, but that is really your only chance of getting a good settlement.

 - Did you have any prior injuries to the area of your injury from the automobile accident?
-After a lawsuit is filed, the insurance company will do discovery to try to determine whether the injury is fresh or derivative of another injury.
-Pre-suit, insurers tend to assume that the prior injury is the primary cause of the problem.
+After a lawsuit is filed, the insurance company will do discovery to determine whether the injury is fresh or derivative of another injury.
+Pre-suit, insurers usually assume that the prior injury is the primary cause of the problem.

-- Is how the accident happened going to make the jury mad at the defendant?
-We overlook this as a critical factor because we sometimes forget juries are human beings that are not looking at a case the way a lawyer often does.
-Ironically, you want something that is bad but not too bad?
+- Will how the accident happened to make the jury mad at the defendant?
+We overlook this as a critical factor because we sometimes forget that juries are human beings that do not look at a case the way a lawyer often does.
+Ironically, you want something bad but not too bad?
 Why?
-The fact that the defendant was drunk and loaded with heroin is not going to be admitted at trial in Maryland.
-Plaintiffs’ lawyers have tried every way possible to get this evidence in and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
-But almost every judge is going to allow you to tell the jury how the accident happened because it gives the jury some context.
-So if you can pinpoint a poor choice the defendant made, especially if that choice involved a cell phone, then you are going to be able to power a little bit of animosity against the defendant.
+The fact that the defendant was drunk and loaded with heroin will not be admitted at trial in Maryland.
+Personal injury lawyers in Maryland have tried every way possible to get this evidence in, and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
+But almost every judge will allow you to tell the jury how the accident happened because it gives the jury some context.
+So if you can pinpoint a poor choice the defendant made – especially if that choice involved a cell phone – then you will power a bit of animosity against the defendant.

 - Is there a corporate defendant?
-Our first case at Miller & Zois, we tried a zero visible property damage case in Baltimore City and got $300,000.
+In our first case at Miller & Zois, we tried a zero visible property damage case in Baltimore City and got $300,000.
 We kept both the roofing company defendant and their driver in the case.
-After the trial, the jurors asked whether poor Mr. Smith was going to be required to pay any of the verdict.
+After the trial, the jurors asked whether poor Mr. Smith would be required to pay any of the verdict.
 Because jurors in Maryland are not told that the defendant has insurance.
 They suspect it.
 But since it never gets mentioned, the jury is confused.
 Sometimes, one juror will set everyone straight.
-Other times, they give a verdict in fear that they are ruining someone’s life by giving them a debt they could never pay.
-Moreover, juries just feel better when there is a corporate defendant to blame.
+Other times, they give a verdict in fear of ruining someone’s life by giving them a debt they could never pay.
+Moreover, juries feel better when a corporate defendant is to blame.
 It just feels less personal to them.

 - Will a jury like or dislike the plaintiff or the defendant?
 Both sides are in the blind on this before a lawsuit is filed.
-The insurance company only knows the plaintiff’s biographically; we really cannot predict how the defendant will present to the jury until we are able to conduct depositions after suit has been filed.
-So for settlement purposes, the insurance company just relies purely on the biographical information.
-If you are a medical doctor plaintiff, you are going to get a bigger offer than someone who is unemployed with a criminal record.
+The insurance company only knows the plaintiff biographically; we cannot predict how the defendant will present to the jury until we can conduct depositions after the suit has been filed.
+So for settlement purposes, the insurance company just relies purely on biographical information.
+If you are a medical doctor plaintiff, you will get a more significant offer than someone unemployed with a criminal record.

 - How old is the victim?
-The younger the victim, the more valuable a permanent injury or death case is going to be.
+The younger the victim, the more valuable a permanent injury or death case will be.
 Older victims do better in less significant injury cases.

 - Is the plaintiff a liar?
-If the plaintiff can be caught within the records, a recorded statement or anywhere as being casual with the truth, that is going to deflate settlement value and make it more likely that a lawsuit needs to be filed.
+If the plaintiff can be caught within the records, a recorded statement, or anywhere as being casual with the truth, that will deflate settlement value and make it more likely that a lawsuit needs to be filed.

-- Where was victim going/coming from at the time of the crash?
+- Where was the victim going/coming from at the time of the crash?
 If it was 2:00 a.m. and you were leaving the club, sober or not, that decreases the value of your case.
-If you were leaving church, that is going to increase the value of the case.
+If you were leaving church on Sunday, that will increase the value of the case.

 Getting a Lawyer to Handle Your Case

-Our law firm handles car accidents that result in serious injury or death.
-While we try auto accident cases on a regular basis, most of our cases settle short of the courthouse steps.
-Call Miller & Zois at 800-553-8082 to get a free no obligation evaluation of your claim or reach us online for a free, confidential claim review.
+Our law firm handles car accidents that result in severe injury or death.
+While we try auto accident cases regularly, most of our cases settle short of the courthouse steps.
+Call Miller & Zois at 800-553-8082 for a free no-obligation evaluation of your claim, or reach us online for a free, confidential claim review.